When in London: What To Do As a Solo Traveler

 Just me.

-It’s definitely a very distinct city: with the theater culture surrounding Piccadilly Circus, the excitement on Oxford street, the cars on the opposite side of the road, the telephone booths, with Westminster sparkling against the sluggish River Thames…
+London is definitely a very distinct city: with the theater culture surrounding Piccadilly Circus, the excitement on Oxford Street, the cars on the opposite side of the road, the telephone booths, with Westminster sparkling against the sluggish River Thames

 … it’s cool.

-It was my first time really running around a city… and it’s safe to say (given that I’ve continued to do so for 2+ years now) that I really enjoyed it.
+It was my first time really running around a city… and it’s safe to say (given that I’ve continued to do so for 2+ years now) that I really enjoyed solo traveling in London.

 Here’s what my forty-something hours in London looked like: